 -Frederic Kalinke, Amigo Managing Director

-Amigo implements in minutes, works on top of legacy IT, avoids creating extra work for our clients' developers, demolishes data siloes, and presents all your campaign and A/B testing data in clear, comprehensive reports that are easy to communicate to everyone in your organisation.
+Amigo implements in minutes.
+It works on top of legacy IT and avoids creating extra work for your developers.
+We demolish data siloes and give you all your campaign data, along with analytical reports that are easy to communicate to everyone in your organisation, even your boss.

-If you want to find out more about how Amigo can eliminate the marketing execution gap in your organisation, get in touch today.
+To find out more about how to eliminate the marketing execution gap, get in touch.